vpsfreecz/vpsadminos/docs/containers/administration.md

 ```

 Dataset `tank/conf` is used to store configuration files for users, groups,
-containers, repositories and migrations in respective subdirectories.
+containers, repositories and container send/receive in respective subdirectories.
 The configuration files actually define those entities, i.e. when there is no
 configuration file for a container, the container does not exist.